1. Home

 What Are Ticks?

 Ticks are parasites, meaning that to survive, they must live on a host for at least part of their life cycle.
-When they are on that host, they have the potential to do harm—in the case of ticks, that harm comes from transmitting dangerous and sometimes life-threatening diseases like Lyme disease and Rocky Mountain spotted fever.
+When they are on that host, they have the potential to do harm—in the case of ticks, that harm comes from transmitting dangerous and sometimes life-threatening diseases like Lyme disease and Rocky Mountain Spotted Fever.
 (More on those later.)

 While ticks look a little bit like insects, they are actually arachnids, making them more closely related to spiders and mites.

-What Ticks Look Like
+What Do Ticks on Dogs Look Like?

 All of the most common types of ticks that pet parents find on their dogs are categorized as hard ticks because when they are adults, most of the top of their body (behind their mouth parts) is covered by a hard shield.